anthonyrhenz/anthonyrhenz/README.md

 ### Hi, I'm [Anthony][website] 👋

-## I'm currently a student at the University of Exeter
+## I've just graduated with an MSci in Computer Science from the University of Exeter!
-- 🔭 I'm currently working on making communication easy!
+- 🔭 I'm currently working on making organisation of the past and scheduling of the future easy!
-- 🌱 Always learning, with a (lack of) focus, on full stack
+- 🌱 Always learning, with a focus on full stack atm
-- 📝 Open to discussing contract work
+- 📝 Looking for work
-- ⚡ Fun fact: None

 ### Connect with me: